antara2022/PyPoll-PyBank/README.md

 # PyPoll

 This folder contains main.py, my main script for running this analysis.
-This folder also contains a Resources folder that contains the CSV file I used, and an analysis folder that contains my text file that has the results from my analysis.# python-challenge
+This folder also contains a Resources folder that contains the CSV file I used, and an analysis folder that contains my text file that has the results from my analysis.